Enrolling at WRCC

 Enrolment into any course and or full qualification at WRCC requires students to have English Language, Literacy and Numeracy (LLN) skills to participate in and complete the nominated learning activity.
-At the time of Enrolment, where a student experiences barriers to learning it is a responsibility of the student to inform WRCC of the potential obstacles which may impact on the individual completing specific learning activities.
+At the time of completing an application for enrolment each student will be required to complete a Learning Literacy and Numeracy quiz.
+If the students identifies as having barriers the Student Support Officer will discuss the options that are available.
+Students applying for full qualifications will undertake an online LLN Robot test.
 Further, where barriers may exist, such as LLN, individuals are advised to contact the WRCC Student Support Officer for further assistance and advice.

 People Visiting Australia